Shellycoat: Shellycoat of Leith

-Schellenrock
+The shellycoat of Leith has been called more violent and dangerous than other shellycoats, with one story saying that he once played with a man until he dropped dead.
+Another story tells of a man named English Dick, who tried to challenge the shellycoat.
+His friends found him by the rock hours later with his legs broken, and he told them that the shellycoat had grabbed him and flown him to Inchkeith and thrown him against the rocks several times before bringing him back.

+The shellycoat's rock was destroyed during dock construction in the early 1900s.

+Academic study

 Jacob Grimm stated in his Deutsche Mythologie that the Scottish goblin Shellycoat is one and the same as the German Schellenrock, that is bell-coat:

 A pück [home-sprite] served the monks of a Mecklenburg monastery for thirty years, in kitchen, stall and elsewhere; he was thoroughly good-natured, and only bargained for 'tunicam de diversis coloribus, et tintinnabulis plenam.' [a "parti-coloured coat with tinkling bells"] In Scotland there lived a goblin Shellycoat, and we saw (p.
 465) that the dwarfs of the Mid.
 Ages also loved bells [schellen; and schellenkappe is Germ. for cap and bells].
 The bells on the dress of a fool still attest his affinity to the shrewd and merry goblin (fol, follet); see Suppl.

 Thomas Keightley quotes Grimm and classifies the shellycoat as a type of brownie:

 Another name by which the domestic spirit was known in some parts of Scotland was Shellycoat, of which the origin is uncertain.

-The domestic nature of the shellycoat emphasized by Grimm and Keightley stands in contradistinction to the wild nature of the water sprites mentioned in other sources.